UCI Track Cycling Nations Cup

 UCI Track Cycling Nations Cup is a season-long track cycling competition held over three rounds in different locations around the world.
 It was established in 2021 as the successor to the UCI Track Cycling World Cup.

+In 2025, UCI announced the competition will be rebranded to a shorter version of its previous name, UCI Track World Cup starting from the 2026 edition, although the format of 3 rounds remain.